 The Bachelor of Science in Nutrition Sciences prepares students with an interest in human nutrition to enter the health care field.

 The student-focused programs include contact hours provided through lecture-based courses, laboratory courses, and field experiences with practitioners.
 Summer and part-time work, or volunteer experiences, in the profession are encouraged to help bolster a competitive application for the dietetic internship.
-Concentrations are available in dietetics, sports nutrition, and pre-professional.
+Concentrations are available in dietetics, and sports nutrition.

 Graduate degrees and assistantships are available through the Kinesiology and Nutrition Sciences department.
 These opportunities include: